 Market research

 Market research is usually based on data from customer surveys.
-It costs a lot to distribute these surveys and crunch the numbers, but is also very rewarding.
+It costs a lot to distribute these surveys and crunch the numbers, but it’s also very rewarding.
 It can provide unique insights into things like target demographics and other factors that numbers don’t tell.

 Delphi method